singularityhub/singularity-hpc/paper/paper.md

 $ module load biocontainers/samtools/v1.9-4-deb_cv1
 ```

-And then all the commands to shell, run a custom exec, or simply to use samtools
+And then all the commands to shell, execute a custom command, or simply to use samtools
 are available, also with autocomplete, for the user.
 Instead of needing to
-write a complex shell, exec, or run command using Singularity, a single
-alias can be used:
+write these commands manually, a single alias can be used:

 ```bash
 $ biocontainer-samtools-run